mariefj/P9_OC_LITReview/README.md

 ##### Home #####
 At home page (Accueil), you will see all your tickets and reviews, and the ones of the people you follow.
-The 2 top buttons allows you to create a ticket (ask for a review) or create a review.
+The 2 top button allows you to create a ticket (ask for a review) or create a review.
 You can also create a review for a user's ticket.

 ##### Posts #####